 The City develops and refines a 10-year Capital Improvement Plan (CIP).
 The continuing preventive maintenance, renewal, and replacement activities for the water systems reflect good judgment and sound management.
 The Engineering Division assists the Water Operations in formulating the CIP.
 A detailed breakdown of the CIP is available upon request through the City of Lakeland Finance Department.
-Revenues are identified and expenditures are subdivided into four categories:
+Revenues are identified and expenditures are subdivided into four categories as shown in table.